£19.50

 Blackberries, plum spicy hints and cedar against a cigar box background.
 The wine is well balanced with mouth filling fruit, elegant oak flavours and silky tannins.

 On the fecund plateau of Piekenierskloof there exists some extraordinary bush.
 Dwarfish, seemingly petrified stumps punctuate a high rolling landscape of ryegrass and rooibos.
 Amongst these are old plantings of Grenache Noir, Chenin Blanc and, here and there, Palomino.
 Strange Kompanjie has isolated one such block for a teeny release of old vine Palomino, planted in 1977.
-Fresh and zesty aromas with notes of almond skin, fennel and even a little jasmine.
-A bright natural acidity on the palate with a teasing top note of grassy fennel, almond nuttiness and the residual salinity of an old dry grown vineyard.
-Drink slowly to take all this in.

 Classic ancient vine Semillon selected from 2 small plots, the oldest planted in 1905.
 The fruit for the Wildeberg wines comes from the Franschhoek Valley only, hand-harvested, naturally-fermented and gently matured in the mountain barrel hall on the farm.
 Restrained, delicate aromas with bright citrus fruit offset by savoury, waxy notes.
 The palate has an impactful attack of taut, stony, highly textural citrus tang and terrific mouthfeel.
 A subtle, beautifully balanced wine with layers of expression.